To empower investors and businesses and deliver on their financial goals via customised solutions and fintech.

 Bank: DBS BANK Ltd

-How do I make an offer for a Loan Request?
+How do I make an offer for a Funding Request?

 Subject to funds being available on your Platform Account, you can participate in any of the live deals by selecting them and completing a few simple steps.
 Once an offer has been submitted, your funds in your Platform Account will be earmarked for this particular Loan Request and shall no longer be available to be used to make another offer or be withdrawn from the Platform Account.